hashicorp/terraform-provider-azurerm/website/docs/d/container_registry.markdown

 * `sku` - The SKU of this Container Registry, such as `Basic`.

-* `storage_account_id` - The ID of the Storage Account used for this Container Registry.
-This is only returned for `Classic` SKU's.

 * `tags` - A map of tags assigned to the Container Registry.

 ## Timeouts